scala/scala/CONTRIBUTING.md

 Here is some advice on how to craft a pull request with the best possible chance of being accepted.

-### Merging

-A pull request should merge cleanly.
-(If enough time passes after your initial submission, we may ask you to rebase it onto the current mainline code.)

 ### Tests

 Bug fixes should include regression tests -- in the same commit as the fix.

 If testing isn't feasible, the commit message should explain why.
-(Consider discussing on scala-internals first.)

 New features and enhancements must be supported by a respectable test suite.